ottosichert/alexa-soundcloud/README.md

 # alexa-soundcloud

 This public endpoint allows playing music from SoundCloud via a generated RSS feed.
 This endpoint acts as an convenience wrapper around SoundCloud's public API linked below.
+It works by calling the same URL path after `https://alexa-soundcloud.now.sh` appended to `https://api.soundcloud.com`.

 ## Installation